Zero Waste Design Online

 We have come together to develop the first platform of its kind - one that creates a safe and inclusive space for people to learn, explore and collaborate on ZW garment making ideas together.
 It is a platform that promotes innovative methods, techniques and thinking for a better fashion future.

-We are currently building an e-learning platform that is meant to serve the needs of industry, academics, designers and home sewers.
+We are currently building an e-learning platform to serve the needs of industry, academics, designers and home sewers.

 Together we are committed to nurturing the growth of ZWDO Collective and - most importantly - the impact of our work on a global scale, led by the needs, unique skills and collaboration of the wonderful zero waste design community.